nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[3]_Functions_in_JS/_06_Functions.md

 ## Higher Order functions :-

--   A function that takes another function as a argument or returns another function is actually a Higher order function.
+-   A function that accepts another function as a argument or returns another function is actually a Higher order function.

 ```js
 function fun(x) {